eriksjolund/podman-socket-activation/README.md

 I created a container image [__ghcr.io/eriksjolund/socket-activate-echo__](https://github.com/eriksjolund/socket-activate-echo/pkgs/container/socket-activate-echo) of an echo server that supports socket activation.
 The echo server currently has limited functionality.
 It was written for the sole purpose of demonstrating socket activation.
-Source code can found in the GitHub repo [eriksjolund/socket-activate-echo](https://github.com/eriksjolund/socket-activate-echo/) where also more examples can be found.
+Source code is available in the GitHub repo [eriksjolund/socket-activate-echo](https://github.com/eriksjolund/socket-activate-echo/) where also more examples can be found.

 Let's try it out.
 Start the echo server sockets